PaulBraetz/AutoForm/README.md

 # AutoForm #

-AutoForm is a model-driven UI control generation tool for .Net.
-Using attributes and roslyn code generators, UI design for controls can be largely automated.
+AutoForm is a model-driven UI control (input component) generation tool for .Net.
+Its aim is to decouple UI controls from each other.

+Similar to dependency injection, using controls managed by AutoForm forces decoupling from implementations, so callers need only know the model for which they require a control.

-*Note: this readme has been generated on 12.11.2022 16:55:46 +01:00*
+*Note: this readme has been generated on 13.11.2022 23:49:09 +01:00*

 ---
 ## **Features** ##